open-ch/pyrene/FAQ.md

 ----
 ## What is Kitchensink ?
-Kitchensink is a React application hosted on [GitHub Pages](https://pages.github.com/), at the [url](https://open-ch.github.io/pyrene/).
+`Kitchensink` is a React application hosted on [GitHub Pages](https://pages.github.com/), at the [url](https://open-ch.github.io/pyrene/).

-Kitchensink uses pyrene as npm dependency.
-See on that regard the `package.json` of kitchensink.
+`Kitchensink` uses Pyrene as npm dependency.
+See on that regard the `package.json` of `kitchensink`.

 ## How does Kitchensink work ?
-Kitchensink analyses the `PropTypes` object of each Pyrene component.
-Base on that object, Kitchensink generates the documentation for each component, means the `props`, the `type` of these props, if those are `required` or not, etc.
+`Kitchensink` analyses the `PropTypes` object of each Pyrene component.
+Base on that object, `Kitchensink` generates the documentation for each component, means the `props`, the `type` of these props, if those are `required` or not, etc.

 The instance of the component in the component's page is done through the `example` file of each component.